brainfoolong/rwa-rustboard/README.md

 # Rustboard widget

-The rust board.
-List all connected players and some server status information.
+The ultimative rcon web admin widget for your rust server.

 ## Features